 Donald Trump, judicial courage, mass incarceration, prisoner litigation, prison overcrowding, civil contempt, sentencing error, due process, Philadelphia, Pennsylvania

 Weisbord, Reid K. and Hoffman, David A., "Are There Really "Plenty of Shapiros Out There"?
 A Comment on the Courage of Norma L. Shapiro" (2017).
-Faculty Scholarship at Penn Law.
+All Faculty Scholarship.
 2094.